Southern Angel Properties

 A: The very first thing you should do is call us BEFORE rent is due.
 We will ask you for an expected date of payment and ask you stick to that date.
 We will still move forward with serving notice on the 2d but we'll allow you up to 7 days to get rent paid before the next step in the eviction process.

 Q: Do you accept pets?

 A: Yes, but we charge an upfront fee (not a refundable deposit) and we add a small amount of exra rent each month and we reserve the right to accept or reject for any reason.
 As of 2-1-2017 these fees are $400 & $40 respectively, PER PET, two-pet maximum.
 Our pet fees are what they are because allowing a pet to live in a building is a risky thing to do.
 Pets have the potential of doing alot of damage quickly.
 EVERY pet we've allowed has left behind noticeable odors and hair, regardless of how well the outgoing resident cleaned.
 We do realize that there are alot of great people out there that also have pets, so we've compromised by allowing them, on a case-by-case basis, but charging extra for the privilege.
-We estimate that eighty to eighty-five percent of area landlords do not allow pets, so in that light, we think our fees are a reasonable trade-off.
-Additionally, at this time we only allow cats and dogs.
+Approximately 85% of area landlords do not allow pets at all, so in that light, we think our fees are a reasonable trade-off.
+At this time we allow only cats and dogs.
 We do not generally allow snakes or any rodent, such as guinea pigs, mice, hamsters, etc. They simply smell bad and require constant attention to keep odors down.
 We also do not generally allow ferrets or any animal of that type.

 See our documents page for a full sample pet agreement and policy form